timescale/pgai/DEVELOPMENT.md

    ```

    This will:
-   1. copy the sources from the `/pgai` directory to the correct postgres directory
+   1. run `make install_extension` to copy the sources from the `/pgai` directory to the correct postgres directory
    2. drop the "test" database if it exists
    3. create a "test" database
+   4. create a database user named "tester" if it doesn't exist
-   4. run [tests.sql](./tests.sql) in the "test" database
+   5. run [test.sh](./test.sh) to execute the unit tests against the "test" database

 Best practice is to add new tests when you commit new functionality.